List of Kinnikuman characters: Kinnikuman Zebra

 Kinnikuman Zebra is one of the Five Fated Princes from the Scramble from the Throne arc.
 His name comes from the zebra-stripe pattern covering his body.
 Originally Powerfulman, he grew up in Africa, where he worked as a farmer to earn money to buy his way into the Choujin Society.
 His only friend during this period of his life was his pet zebra Zebra Kid.
 When he went to gain admission by offering the money he had earned, he was denied but then offered admission if he killed Kid.
 He did so and from then on, he trusted only those who live for money.
 He was chosen by the God of Technique (技巧の神 Gikou no Kami), turning him into Kinnikuman Zebra.
 He organizes Team Zebra by hiring various choujins and paying them large sums of money.
 They fought against Team Kinnikuman at Himeji Castle.
 Zebra is usually a clean fighter (White Form), but when he steps into Parthenon's shadow his stripes cover most of his body and his brutal side emerges (Black Form).
 He is also able to do the Muscle Inferno, one of the sacred techniques of the Kinniku clan, but it was revealed that it is an incomplete version, allowing Kinnikuman to escape the move and defeat Zebra.
 He returns in the True Devil Choujin arc, fighting Mariquitaman at Castel del Monte, and despite reconciling his two forms and perfecting the Muscle Inferno, he is defeated nonetheless.
 He is voiced by Hirohiko Kakegawa.

+Kinnikuman Zebra's Team

 The Vice

 The Vice (ザ・マンリキ Za Manriki) is the advance guard of Team Zebra.
 As his name indicates, he is a Choujin with a scramble vice protruding from his shoulders which he uses to crush opponents.
 It is powerful enough to crush steel and diamond and can also grow from areas other than his shoulders.
 He dominates Meat but then faces the recently revived Warsman.
 At first Warsman forgets his fighting style and is overwhelmed, but he is eventually defeated with the Palo Special.
 He is voiced by Masaharu Satou.